The Story

 The open-roof concept wasn't just a design choice — it was a philosophical statement.
 In Awadhi tradition, the finest meals were shared under the open sky.
 The stars were not a backdrop; they were guests at the table.

-We built retractable shade structures for the summer afternoons, heating elements woven into the seating for winter evenings, and a monsoon canopy that lets you dine while the rain performs its own symphony around you.
-At Eat N Eat, no season closes the sky.
+We built retractable shade for summer afternoons, heating elements woven into the seating for winter evenings, and a monsoon canopy that lets you dine while the rain performs its own symphony.
+No season closes our sky.

 Not A Restaurant.